pietaridaemonna/ansible_userman/README.md

 # ansible_userman
-user management for ansible - html form
+user management for ansible - part of Ansible FORM